7 Khoon Maaf

 7 Khoon Maaf is an adaptation of the short story "Susanna's Seven Husbands" by Ruskin Bond.
 After Bhardwaj saw the possibility of a script in the short story, he requested Bond to develop the story for a film adaptation.
 Bond expanded his 4-page short story into an 80-page novella, and later Bhardwaj co-wrote the script with Matthew Robbins.
 The film's musical score was composed by Bhardwaj, and Gulzar wrote the lyrics.
 Principal photography started in Kashmir before moving to Coorg, where extensive filming was done.

-7 Khoon Maaf released on 18 February 2011 to widespread critical acclaim, with major praise directed towards Chopra's performance.
+7 Khoon Maaf was released on 18 February 2011 to widespread critical acclaim, with major praise directed towards Chopra's performance.
 The film earned ₹33 crore for its box-office run and television-music-home-video rights against a production budget of ₹15 crore.
 It premiered at the 61st Berlin International Film Festival, receiving several accolades at award ceremonies across India.

 At the 57th Filmfare Awards, 7 Khoon Maaf received 4 nominations, and won 2 awards – Best Actress (Critics) (Chopra) and Best Female Playback Singer (Usha Uthup and Rekha Bhardwaj for "Darling").